brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 1,600) shared the same advice: start slow.

 This is a difficult limit to enforce, especially in the first few days of the hike.
-When you roll into a shelter at 2:00 PM feeling great it's hard to resist the temptation to keep hiking.
+When you roll up to a shelter at 2:00 PM feeling great it's hard to resist the temptation to keep hiking.
 Trust me, just stop.
 I brought a book with me on the first part of the trip and it provided something to fill the down time and reduced the temptation to press to another shelter.